-Furthermore, as our fleet ages, we expect to implement various fleet modifications over the next several years to ensure our aircraft's continued efficiency, modernization, brand consistency and safety.
+Furthermore we expect to implement various fleet modifications over the next several years to ensure our aircraft's continued efficiency, modernization, brand consistency and safety.
 Our plans to restyle our Airbus aircraft with new cabins, for example, may require significant modification time.
 These fleet modifications may require significant investment over several years, including taking aircraft out of service for several weeks at a time.